 With all this happening, we have seen an unprecedented level of construction activity going on in many places within Kenya.
 I personally tend to think that the days of Nairobi as the ultimate investment hub are long gone, take an example of real estate investment…Land within Nairobi is becoming increasingly scarce and to make matters even harder, buying a piece of land in Nairobi can cost you a lot of money.
 Many investors, especially in the real estate sector, have opted to invest in county levels, especially the places which are likely to develop very fast in the near future.

 That begs for the question, do people who want to invest in real estate really care where the property is located as long as it is outside the Capital City?
-They actually do…take a practical example of Kajiado or Machakos…or even in Nakuru, land prices in this places have gone up by a very big, margin, reason because there are good roads, there is good lighting even at night, there is security and good health facilities…this shows that people want to invest in dynamic and developing counties.
+They actually do…take a practical example of Kajiado or Machakos…or even in Nakuru, land prices in these places have gone up by a very big, margin, reason because there are good roads, there is good lighting even at night, there are security and good health facilities which shows that people want to invest in dynamic and developing counties.
 Counties are the ones which hold the future of real estate and it’s just a matter of time before the whole attention shifts from Nairobi.